triplepointfive/onisun/docs/manual.md

+## Stats

+### Health

+It is the value of the damage you can take.
+Health could be regenerated with time and recovered with potions and some other tricks.

+## Stats

 ## Main attributes

 Main attributes are key stats of every character.
 Their lower limit is 0 and the max value differ.